 The procedure described above yields a large dataset of over 1.6 million housing sales for 2003, 2004, 2005 and 2006 joined to data on the average characteristics of the set of schools that can be accessed from the postcode of each sale.
 To set up the spatially differenced cross-boundary model in Equation (2) we reduce our sample to the set of sales occurring within 2500m of a LA (attendance district) boundary.
-We then find, for each transaction, the nearest sale in the same year of the same property type, occurring in an adjacent LA, within the median inter-property distance across that specific boundary (method M1 in Section 2.3).
+We then find, for each transaction, the nearest sale in the same year of the same property type, occurring in an adjacent LA, within the median inter-property distance across that specific boundary (method M2 in Section 2.3).
 This means that a given housing sale can provide a 'match' for multiple housing sales.
-Note that property type here is defined by detached, semi-detached, terraced or flats, and by ownership type, i.e. leasehold or freehold.
-Further, the restriction on matching within median distance along a boundary ensures that we do not create any matched pairs that are excessively far apart, given the density of houses in the local area.
-For reasons explained in Section 2.3, we also set up a set of matched sales across 'fake' LA boundaries and a set of matched sales within LAs (method M7).
+Note that property type here is defined by detached, semidetached, terraced or flats, and by ownership type, i.e. leasehold or freehold.
+Further, the restriction on matching within median distance along a boundary ensures that we do not create any matched pairs that are excessively far apart, given the actual density of houses in the local area.
+For part of the empirical analysis, we further employ the subset of boundaries that do not coincide with major roads, motorways and railways (see method M7).
+To achieve this, we use a GIS 'intersection' tool and identify which sections of the LA boundaries coincide with one of these features.
+We then drop those properties for which this portion of boundary is the closest section of the LA border.
+For reasons explained in Section 2.3, we also set up a set of matched sales across 'fake' LA boundaries and a set of matched sales within LAs (method M8).
 To produce the first sample, we simply translate the geographical coordinates of the housing transactions data by 10km North and 10km East, and repeat the matching exercise.
 For the second, we repeat the matching exercise but impose the constraint that the matched sale is within the same LA and at least 20m away to achieve better comparability with the cross-LA samples.

-3.5.
 Empirical specification